Spectral Line Workshop

 C. Make an optical depth map (step 15)

-In the optically thin approximation, the optical depth ($\tau$) is given by, $$ \tau = -\ln\left(\frac{|I_L|}{I_C}\right),$$ where $I_L$ is the flux density of the continuum-subtracted line and $I_C$ is the flux density of the continuum.
+In the optically thin approximation, the optical depth ($\tau$) is defined as $$ \tau = -\ln\left(\frac{|I_L|}{I_C}\right),$$ where $I_L$ represents the flux density of the continuum-subtracted line, and $I_C$ denotes the flux density of the continuum.

-os.system('rm -rf NGC660_line.mean')
+os.system('rm -rf NGC660line.mean')

 moments=[-1],